 The CASC minor is for students interested in developing knowledge, skills, and experiences in community action and social change.

-Field instruction presents you with multiple opportunities to become a part of the professional social work community, where you will learn to integrate classroom knowledge with practice and develop your social work skills.
+Field education presents you with multiple opportunities to become a part of the professional social work community, where you will learn to integrate classroom knowledge with practice and develop your social work skills.

 Global Activities provides students committed to global social work practice an opportunity to live in a foreign country while completing a part of their field placement.